Rekey my certificate

 - You move your website to a new server.

-Note: We automatically deactivate the previous certificate when we issue the new, re-keyed certificate.
-Do not revoke unless you are certain you want to cancel the existing certificate.
-When you revoke, the SSL credit is canceled and you cannot re-key the certificate.
+- Don't revoke unless you are certain you want to cancel the existing certificate.
+When you revoke, the SSL credit is canceled and you can't re-key the certificate.

-- Under SSL Certificates, next to the certificate you want to use, click Manage.
+- Select SSL Certificates and select Manage for the certificate you want to rekey.

-- In the Certificate Signing Request (CSR) field, paste your new CSR, including ----BEGIN NEW CERTIFICATE REQUEST---- and ----END CERTIFICATE REQUEST----, and then click Save.
+- In the Certificate Signing Request (CSR) field, paste your new CSR, including ----BEGIN NEW CERTIFICATE REQUEST---- and ----END CERTIFICATE REQUEST----, and then select Add Change.